janosgyerik/homepage/_posts/2012-06-03-unicodeencodeerror-ascii-codec-cant-encode-characters.markdown

 Today I finally figured why:
 <pre>$ python -c 'import sys; print sys.stdout.encoding'
 $ US-ASCII</pre>
-Although my terminal application is capable of outputting unicode characters, python (2.6) somehow does not know it, and tries to output everything in <code>ascii</code>, hence the error.
-The solution is to set <code>PYTHONIOENCODING</code> in my ~/.bashrc:
+Although my terminal application is capable of outputting unicode characters, python (2.6) somehow does not know it, and tries to output everything in `ascii`, hence the error.
+The solution is to set `PYTHONIOENCODING` in my ~/.bashrc:
 <pre>export PYTHONIOENCODING=utf-8</pre>